ValexCrypto/Valex/docs/valex.cc/CONTRIBUTING.md

 ### Documentation

-Electron's English API docs and tutorials live in the [electron/electron] repo in the `docs` directory.
-Contributions to the documentation should be made there: [electron/electron].
+Valex's English API docs and tutorials live in the [valex/valex] repo in the `docs` directory.
+Contributions to the documentation should be made there: [valex/valex].

 After being [translated](#translations) on Crowdin, all the docs are automatically updated on the [electron/electron-i18n] repo and auto-published to npm as the